MIDS-scaling-up/v2/week12/hw/dataset.md

   * gdown https://drive.google.com/uc?id=1hRtA3zZ0K5UHKOQ0_8d0BIc_1VyxgY51
   * unzip reddit_urls.zip
   ```
-5. In step 4 a urls.txt file was downloaded, use it as a base with the contents of [crawler code](https://github.com/MIDS-scaling-up/v2/blob/master/week12/hw/crawler.py)
+5. In step 4 a urls.txt file was downloaded, use it as a base with the contents of [crawler code](https://github.com/MIDS-scaling-up/v2/blob/master/week12/hw/crawler.py), main idea is to use the function lazynlp.download_pages()

 6. Use the following URL dumps:
  ```